How to Wash Your Hair After a Hair Transplant?

 Daily Lotion and Shampoo Instructions for the Initial 14 Days

-Day 1: The first wash is performed by a nurse at the clinic on the following day of operation.
+Day 1: The first wash is performed by a nurse at the on the following day of operation.

 Day 2: No washing.